OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ### Step 5: Customize the script

-The contents of file **src\index.js** specifies the script for the add-in.
+The content of file **src\index.js** specifies the script for the add-in.
 In this step, you'll specify code that enables the Room Validator add-in to validate room selection when an appointment organizer changes attendees or appointment time.

 1. In Visual Studio Code, open the file **src\index.js**.